Dear Monsters

 Dear Monsters is the third studio album by the American heavy metal band Bad Wolves.
 It was released on October 29, 2021 through Better Noise Music and was produced by Josh Gilbert.
-It is the first album to feature vocalist Daniel "DL" Laskiewicz, after the departure of Tommy Vext from the band in January 2021 and the last to feature rhythm guitarist Chris Cain until his return in 2025.
+It is the first of two albums to feature vocalist Daniel "DL" Laskiewicz, after the departure of Tommy Vext from the band in January 2021, and the last to feature rhythm guitarist Chris Cain, who left the group in April 2022.

 Background and recording

 Following the completion of their tour promoting N.A.T.I.O.N.
 (2019), Bad Wolves began writing music for their third studio album.
 In an interview in October 2020, former Bad Wolves vocalist Tommy Vext confirmed that the band had almost completed their third studio album and that they may release it six months early exclusively via Patreon.
 However, on January 8, 2021, Vext announced his departure from the band, with intention to launch his own solo career.

 On June 2, 2021, Bad Wolves announced Daniel "DL" Laskiewicz had joined the band as their lead vocalist and that they were working on their third album called Dear Monsters, which they claimed would be "the best Bad Wolves album to date".
 Laskiewicz was previously involved in the songwriting of N.A.T.I.O.N.

 According to Laskiewicz, "The album [Dear Monsters] was about 60% done when I joined the band."
 Despite this, Laskiewicz was involved in the songwriting and helped the other band members with the completion of the remaining 40% of the album.